 There are a few things to remember when using dog diapers:

-- Be sure to measure and weight your dog correctly so you can choose the right size diaper for them.
-Diapers that are too small will be uncomfortable for your pooch, while diapers that are too big will keep falling off.
+- Be sure to measure and weigh your dog correctly so you can choose the right size diaper for them.
+Diapers that are too small will be uncomfortable for your pooch, while diapers that are too big will keep falling off and allow messes to leak out.

 - Use all-natural non-toxic laundry detergents to wash your dog diaper.